cherwinmason/masonletter/mason-finalization-agent-prompt-v6.md

 3. **Gathered surrounding context** — checked the builder's background, the tool's activity, the broader conversation, and adjacent competing tools — via web search.
 4. **Drafted an editorial brief** — the one-line story, the pattern-level thesis, the tension, the operator takeaway, and a "what NOT to do" list.

-The Researcher also did a Playbook readiness check — told you whether the source supports a full A/B/C/D Playbook or whether Playbook parts need to shrink.
+The Researcher also did a Playbook readiness check — told you whether the source supports a full A/B/C/D Playbook (BUILD days) or whether Playbook parts need to shrink.

 ### How you treat the brief